Back to Blog

 Fact: When you involve your people in the thinking / planning process you will get their buy-in to the execution of strategy.

-You need to create the space for genuine two-way interaction characterised by curiosity, expression of ideas and planning.
-Never underestimate the significance and value derived form exploring an open question with your team compared to imposing a strategy plan on them that cannot be critically challenged.
+You must establish an environment that nurtures authentic two-way interaction, marked by curiosity, the free expression of ideas, and collaborative planning.
+Never underestimate the significance and value of exploring open-ended questions with your team as opposed to imposing a rigid strategy plan that cannot be critically challenged.

 Stay connected with us